Nadim-Nahle/Instagram-clone/README.md

-# Instagram-clone-laravel-
+# Instagram-clone
-Creating an Instagram clone using laravel
+Creating an Instagram clone using javascript and php